zoneofankush-cloud/Steps-to-Create-a-Correlation-Matrix-and-Heatmap-in-Python/README.md

 ## 🚀 Follow these simple steps to generate the correlation matrix on your system:

-**Step 1: Download the Code** Get the complete Python code file from here https://github.com/zoneofankush-cloud/Steps-to-Create-a-Correlation-Matrix-and-Heatmap-in-Python/edit/main/README.md#:~:text=Correlation_Matrix-,.,-ipynb.
+**Step 1: Download the Code** Get the complete Python code file from here Correlation_Matrix.ipynb

 **Step 2: Install Required Libraries**
 Open your terminal or command prompt and run the following command: